IBM/kafka-connect-loosehangerjeans-source/README.md

     productreviews.delay.ms.min: 300000   # 5 minutes
     productreviews.delay.ms.max: 3600000  # 1 hour

     #
+    # abandoned shopping carts
+    #
+    # these events are intended to represent shopping carts that were abandoned before checkout,
+    #
+    # number of products to include in an abandoned shopping cart: between 1 and 5 (inclusive)
+    abandonedshoppingcarts.products.min: 1
+    abandonedshoppingcarts.products.max: 5
+    # number of emails for the customer who abandoned the shopping cart: between 1 and 2 (inclusive)
+    abandonedshoppingcarts.customer.emails.min: 1
+    abandonedshoppingcarts.customer.emails.max: 2
+    # ratio of total available products that are considered for abandoned shopping carts
+    #   between 0.0 and 1.0 : 0.0 means no products are eligible to be included
+    #                         1.0 means all products are eligible
+    abandonedshoppingcarts.product.ratio: 0.75
+    #
     # locations that are referred to in generated events
     #